matt08/microlite.js/README.md

 # microlite.js

 **microlite.js** is an ultra-lightweight, minimalistic, simple lightbox script written in pure JavaScript.
 It's only 1.5KB when gzipped, providing a seamless experience for your web projects.
 No jQuery.
-No dependences.
+No dependencies.
 Just one small file.

 **What is lightbox?** *A lightbox is a graphical user interface (GUI) element that displays images, videos, or other content using an overlay on the current page.
 It is often used on websites to showcase media content without navigating away from the current page.
 When a user clicks on a media item, the lightbox enlarges the item and dims the background, creating a focus on the displayed content.
 The user can then close the lightbox to return to the original page content.
 Lightboxes are commonly used in photo galleries, product images, and video displays on websites.*